-Find information on coronavirus disease (COVID-19) in Amsterdam
+Find information on coronavirus disease (COVID-19) in the Amsterdam Area

 Since the outbreak of coronavirus disease (COVID-19), the Dutch government and municipal health services have released information in English on the current situation.

-The National Institute for Public Health and the Environment (RIVM) and the City of Amsterdam are working closely with healthcare providers to minimise the impact of the disease in the Netherlands, and to communicate information regarding its status to residents and visitors.
+The National Institute for Public Health and the Environment (RIVM) and the City of Amsterdam work closely with healthcare providers to minimise the impact of the disease in the Netherlands, and to communicate information regarding its status to residents and visitors.

 Comprehensive information is available on the RIVM website, including a guide to symptoms, when to contact a GP, Q&As, travel advice and updates from the World Health Organisation.

 If you are showing symptoms related to coronavirus you should stay home and make an appointment for a coronavirus test.
 Please call the national helpline on 0800-1202 or visit www.coronatest.nl (available in English, use the language selector if necessary).
 You will be assisted by the public health service (GGD) and given an appointment at a test location near you.

 The Dutch coronavirus vaccination programme is in full flow.
 Find out about the procedure and when to expect your invitation to book an appointment, if you don't already have one.
 By 21 June, all adults in the Netherlands should be able to schedule their appointment(s).

 Handy to know for international newcomers: if you don’t have any official ID of Dutch origin, it’s also recommended to take proof of your BSN number to your vaccination appointment, such as your health insurance card.
 This will help the staff members find you in their system and cut down on waiting time.